-The following is an analysis of the ASU-Hestens Modeling Curriculum.
-This analysis was done in order to map the second semester of the Modeling Curriculum to the New York State Regents standards found in the Core Curriculum.
+The following is an analysis of the ASU-Hestenes Modeling Physics Curriculum.
+This analysis was done in order to map the second semester of the Modeling Curriculum to the New York State Regents standards found in the Regents' Core Curriculum.
 The second semester of the Modeling Curriculum contains electricity and magnetism as well as the particle and wave theory of light.
-At the conclusion of the analysis some suggestions are made as to use the Modeling Curriculum to meet the New York State Standards as well as to fill the seemingly un-represented curricula issues.
+At the conclusion of the analysis some suggestions are made for using the Modeling Curriculum in order to meet the New York State Standards, as well as to fill the seemingly un-represented curriculum issues.